 1. DEFINITIONS.
-In this section "first-source employment program" means an employment program operated by the city which is to be utilized as contractors' first source for recruiting applicants for both new and replacement employment
+In this section "first-source employment program" means an employment program operated by the city or its designee which is to be utilized as contractors' first source for recruiting applicants for both new and replacement employment

-- 2. RECIPIENT OF DIRECT FINANCIAL ASSISTANCE.
-Any recipient of direct financial assistance shall be required to utilize the emerging business enterprise administration as its first-source employment program, subject to the following: - a.
-Prior to announcing or advertising a position for work which shall be performed as a result of a service contract, service subcontract or of a new employment position, the contractor shall notify the emerging business enterprise administration about the position, including a general description and the contractor's minimum requirements for qualified applicants. - b.
-The contractor shall not make any public announcement or advertisement for a period of 10 business days after notification to the emerging business enterprise administration of the availability of the position. - c.
-The emerging business enterprise administration shall maintain a database of job opportunities subject to this section and shall provide information on these job opportunities to all city residents. - d.
-The advance notice period required by par. b shall be waived if the emerging business enterprise administration has no qualified candidates to refer to the contractor.
-The emerging business enterprise administration shall notify the contractor of this waiver within 5 business days of being informed of the job availability. - e.
-The emerging business enterprise administration shall institute a tracking system and record which applicants were interviewed, which applicants were not interviewed and which applicants were hired for positions governed by this subsection. - 3.
-Every contract governed by this section, unless prohibited by federal or state law, shall contain a first-source agreement which shall apply for the duration of the contract.
-A contract shall require: - a.
-The utilization of the city's first-source employment program as the first place for recruitment and referral of applicants for new and replacement employment. - b.
+2. RECIPIENT OF DIRECT FINANCIAL ASSISTANCE.
+Recipients of direct financial assistance shall require all of their contractors and subcontractors on the project to utilize the first-source employment program, subject to the following: a.
+Prior to announcing or advertising a position for work which shall be performed as a result of a construction contract, construction subcontract or of a new employment position, a contractor or subcontractor shall notify the emerging business enterprise administration, or its designee, about the position, including a general description and the minimum requirements for qualified applicants.

+b.
+The contractor or subcontractor shall not make any public announcement or advertisement for a period of 10 business days after notification to the emerging business enterprise administration or its designee, of the availability of the position.

+c.
+The emerging business enterprise administration or its designee, shall maintain a database of job opportunities subject to this section and shall provide information on these job opportunities to all city residents.

+d.
+The advance notice period required by par. b shall be waived if there are no qualified candidates to refer to the contractor or subcontractor.
+The emerging business enterprise administration or its designee, shall notify the contractor of this waiver within 5 business days of being informed of the job availability.

+e.
+The emerging business enterprise administration or its designee, shall institute a tracking system and record which applicants were interviewed, which applicants were not interviewed and which applicants were hired for positions subject to this subsection.

+3. The emerging business enterprise administration shall confirm that each construction contract for a project entered into by a recipient of direct financial assistance requires contractors and subcontractors to enter into a first-source agreement with the city or its designee which shall apply for the duration of the contract.
+A first source recruitment agreement shall require:

+a.
+Utilization of the city's first-source employment program as the first source for recruitment and referral of applicants for new and replacement employment.

+b.
 Allowing the city's first-source employment program a minimum of 10 business days to refer applicants to contractors.
 Contractors may apply for a waiver of the 10-day requirement in emergency situations.
-Waivers may only be granted by the emerging business enterprise administration. - c.
-Interviewing and considering qualified applicants referred by the emerging business enterprise administration before interviewing others. - 4.
-HIRING DECISIONS.
-Contractors shall retain the right to make all final hiring decisions. - 5.
-AGREEMENTS.
-Agreements shall not require contractors to comply with this section if job vacancies or newly-created positions are filled by transfer or promotion from existing staff or from a file of qualified applicants previously referred by the emerging business enterprise administration. - 6.
-DISTRIBUTION OF INFORMATION.
-The department and the emerging business enterprise administration shall distribute information about the first-source employment program to developers of new commercial, industrial and mixed-use projects in the city, including both projects receiving and not receiving direct financial assistance.
+Waivers may only be granted by the emerging business enterprise administration or its designee.

+c.
+The contractor or subcontractor to interview and consider qualified applicants referred by the emerging business enterprise administration or its designee before interviewing others.

+4. HIRING DECISIONS.
+Contractors and subcontractors shall retain the right to make all final hiring decisions.

+5. AGREEMENTS.
+First source recruitment agreements shall not require contractors or subcontractors to comply with this section if job vacancies or newly-created positions are filled by transfer or promotion from existing staff or from a file of qualified applicants previously referred by the emerging business enterprise administration or its designee.

+6. DISTRIBUTION OF INFORMATION.
+The department and the emerging business enterprise administration shall distribute information about the first-source employment program to all developers of commercial, industrial and mixed-use projects in the city, including all developers not receiving direct financial assistance.